Construction Accounting in Maryland

 Payroll and Labor Cost Allocation

 Labor is one of the largest costs for construction companies in Maryland.
-We integrate payroll systems with job costing to ensure accurate labor allocation to each project.
+We integrate payroll systems with job costing to ensure accurate labor allocation to each project, including prevailing wage and Davis-Bacon rate tracking.

 • Payroll system integration